Airfryfeast

 Air Fryer Italian-Style Stuffed Artichokes with Garlic and Parmesan

-By Airfryfeast Test KitchenReviewed by Airfryfeast Editorial TeamPublished Apr 1, 2026 · Updated May 12, 2026
+By Airfryfeast Test KitchenReviewed by Airfryfeast Editorial TeamPublished Apr 1, 2026 · Updated Jun 16, 2026

-Italian 27 mins air-fryer-friendlyhealthyeasygluten-freevegetariancrispfamily-friendlygourmetsavory30-minutes-or-less
+Italian 27 mins air-fryer-friendlyhealthyeasygluten-freevegetariancrispfamily-friendlygourmetsavory30-minutes-or-lessv2

 Experience classic Italian flavors with these air fryer stuffed artichokes filled with a fragrant garlic and Parmesan mixture.
 This quick, healthy, and gluten-free appetizer offers a crispy finish, perfect for family gatherings or an elegant starter.